"You may not put it in your eye, but it meets the guidance". ~ Marian Macsai-Kaplan, M.D., Ophthalmologist and FDA Advisor

 From the FDA website: Phakic intraocular lenses, or phakic lenses, are lenses made of plastic or silicone that are implanted into the eye permanently to reduce a person's need for glasses or contact lenses.
 Phakic refers to the fact that the lens is implanted into the eye without removing the eye's natural lens.
 During phakic lens implantation surgery, a small incision is made in the front of the eye.
 The phakic lens is inserted through the incision and placed just in front of or just behind the iris.

 Are implantable contact lenses FDA-approved?

 Currently, there are two phakic intraocular lenses approved in the U.S., the STAAR Surgical Company's Visian Myopia Implantable Collamer Lens (MICL) and Advanced Medical Optics, Inc. (AMO)'s Verisyse (also known as Ophtec's Artisan) iris-fixated phakic intraocular lens (IOL).
-The Visian Toric ICL is currently under review by the FDA.
+Update: A 9/13/2018 press release by STAAR Surgical states that the FDA approved the Visian Toric ICL for the correction of myopia with astigmatism.